Group representation for even and odd involutive commutative residuated chains: The representation theorem

 \section{The representation theorem}

 The main theorem of the paper is a representation theorem of odd or even involutive FL$_e$-chains by bunches of layer groups.
-Lemmas~\ref{BUNCHalg_X} and \ref{BUNCHalg_BUNCHgroup} prove \begin{theorem} For every odd or even involutive FL$_e$-chain $\mathbf X$ there exists a unique bunch of layer groups $\mathcal G$ such that $\mathbf X$ is the involutive FL$_e$-chain derived from the bunch of layer algebras derived from $\mathcal G$, in notation, $\mathbf X=\mathcal X_{{\mathcal A}_{\mathcal G}}$.
+Lemmas~\ref{BUNCHalg_X} and \ref{BUNCHalg_BUNCHgroup} prove Theorem~\ref{mainTheoREm}.
+The second part of Theorem~\ref{mainTheoREm} presents the direct constructional correspondence between odd or even involutive FL$_e$-chains and bunches of layer-groups, that is, one without referring to the intermediate explanatory step of layer algebras.